 The small gallery features numerous paintings and sculptures on display, while gallery’s web site is also a great resource on Philly’s local art scene.
 In addition, the gallery has things like art books and jewelry for sale.

-bahdeebahdu is among Philadelphia’s most unconventional yet most intriguing art spaces.
+bahdeebahdu is among Philadelphia’s most unconventional, yet most intriguing art spaces.
 Run by local artists Warren Muller and RJ Thornburg, it functions as a cross between an interior design studio and an art gallery.
 Muller creates unique chandeliers comprised of various found objects, while Thornburg designs interiors and furniture.
-One of the main appeals of visiting bahdeebahdu is to see how surprisingly well the abstract and unconventional light sculptures fit together with the sleek and modern room designs.
+It’s pretty remarkable how well the abstract and unconventional light sculptures fit together with the sleek and modern room designs.

 More Around North Philly

 Elsewhere within the Crane Arts building, you can find the Indigo Arts Gallery, which focuses on folk art from various places in Latin America, Asia and Africa.
 Photography fans, meanwhile, shouldn’t miss the Philadelphia Photos Arts Center down the hall.

 Visitors to the Old City district should definitely take a look inside the Larry Becker Contemporary Art gallery.
 Established in 1988, the gallery hosts exhibitions by prominent contemporary artists from around the United States and occasionally the world.
 Stylistically, the work on display here generally follows an abstract and minimal aesthetic.